 Bokkepoten could be translated as devil pawns, which is a cookie.
-They tast so good, that the name does give you the feeling you are eating something wrong.
+They tast so good, that the name does give you the feeling you are eating something sinfull.
 Especially after the 4th one.
 It could be family of the macaron, but only if they were far away relatives.
 I am happy to describe the cookie (biscuit with almonds, filled with a cream and a chocolat topping), but easier is to taste this specific cookie yourself!

 A ‘stroopwafel’ is another kind of cookie.
 I am not sure if it tastes better than the Bokkepoot Cookie, but at least as good!
 It is a waffle made from baked batter and sliced horizontally.
 The two thin layers of the waffle are filled with special sweet and sticky syrup (the ‘stroop’) in between.
 You can buy ‘stroopwafels’ in every supermarket.
 They even gained popularity abroad and can be enjoyed at Starbucks!

-You love it or you hate it.
+You either love it or hate it.

 Next to cookies and pie we also have a typical Dutch licorice candy, called ‘drop’.
 You either love it or you hate it.
 But every Dutch person has tasted it at least once in their life.
 To be honest many Dutch people are more or less addicted to this sweet.
 With more than 2 kilograms per year per person the Dutch consumption of licorice is the highest in the world.
 ‘Drop’ comes in different flavors and sizes, but basically there are two major differences: salty licorice and sweet licorice.